toluaina/toluaina.github.io/docs/pro/index.md

     ---

     Re-embed only when the embedded text changes.
-Unrelated column updates are free — the moat, and your bill.
+Unrelated column updates are free — and easy on your embedding bill.

 -   :material-vector-combine:{ .lg .middle } **Semantic + hybrid**